JoaoCostaIFG/HackerReader/README.md

 - `O` - open hovered post in browser;
 - `g / home` - go to first post in list;
 - `G / end` - go to last post in list;
+- `0-9` - go to the selected index in the list.

 ### Mouse